pstorozenko/pstorozenko.github.io/content/posts/stylegan-in-your-hands.md

 The resulting `img_t` is `[3, 1024, 1024]` tensor that can be converted to image with `img = tensor2im(img)`.
-It is convenient to resize images to something smaller while working in colab with `img.resize((256, 256))` as working with 1024x1024 images is slow from my experience.
+It is convenient to resize images to something smaller with `img.resize((256, 256))` as working with 1024x1024 images is rather slow in colab from my experience.

 ### Creating random images

-In this implementation of SG you have to create $w$ from separate $z$.
+In this implementation of SG you have to create all 18 $w$/`latents` from separate $z$.
 For example like that:

 ```python